omarbdrn/omarbdrn/README.md

 <br>

-I'm a passionate security researcher and software engineer started at the age of 10, Doing it as a hobby mainly working on Security Researches and Security Projects.
+I'm a passionate security researcher and software engineer started at the age of 10, Doing it as a hobby mainly working on Security Projects for the sake of helping others.

 I help some companies with their security.
-Feel free to reach me at [Email Address](mailto:omarbdrn@kaytaq.com) about **job-related** matters.
+Feel free to reach me at [Email Address](mailto:omarbdrn@defendops.com) about **job-related** matters.

 Live life like it's your last day!